 In vitro studies

-Individual isoflavones

 A number of laboratory studies have examined ways in which soy components affect prostate cancer cells.
 In one study, human prostate cancer cells and normal prostate epithelial cells were treated with either an ethanol vehicle (carrier) or isoflavones.
 Treatment with genistein decreased COX-2 mRNA and protein levels in cancer cells and normal epithelial cells more than did treatment with the vehicle.
 In addition, cells treated with genistein exhibited reduced secretion of prostaglandin E2 (PGE2) and reduced mRNA levels of the prostaglandin receptors EP4 and FP, suggesting that genistein may exert chemopreventive effects by inhibiting the synthesis of prostaglandins, which promote inflammation.[10]
 In another study, human prostate cancer cells were treated with genistein or daidzein.
 The isoflavones were shown to down regulate growth factors involved in angiogenesis (e.g., EGF and IGF-1) and the interleukin-8 gene, which is associated with cancer progression.
 These findings suggest that genistein and daidzein may have chemopreventive properties.[11]
 Both genistein and daidzein have been shown to reduce the proliferation of LNCaP and PC-3 prostate cancer cells in vitro.
 However, during the 72 hours of incubation, only genistein provoked effects on the dynamic phenotype and decreased invasiveness in PC-3 cells.
 These results imply that invasive activity is at least partially dependent on membrane fluidity and that genistein may exert its antimetastatic effects by changing the mechanical properties of prostate cancer cells.
 No such effects were observed for daidzein at the same dose.[12]

-Combinations of isoflavones

 Some experiments have compared the effects of individual isoflavones with isoflavone combinations on prostate cancer cells.
 In one study, human prostate cancer cells were treated with a soy extract (containing genistin, daidzin, and glycitin), genistein, or daidzein.
 The soy extract induced cell cycle arrest and apoptosis in prostate cancer cells to a greater degree than did treatment with the individual isoflavones.
 Genistein and daidzein activated apoptosis in noncancerous benign prostatic hyperplasia (BPH) cells, but the soy extract had no effect on those cells.
 These findings suggested that products containing a combination of active compounds (e.g., whole foods) may be more effective in preventing cancer than individual compounds.[13]
 Similarly, in another study, prostate cancer cells were treated with genistein, biochanin A, quercetin, doublets of those compounds (e.g., genistein + quercetin), or with all three compounds.
 All of the treatments resulted in decreased cell proliferation, but the greatest reductions occurred using the combination of genistein, biochanin A, and quercetin.
 The triple combination treatment induced more apoptosis in prostate cancer cells than did individual or doublet compound treatments.
 These results indicate that combining phytoestrogens may increase the effectiveness of the individual compounds.[14]

 At least one study has examined the combined effect of soy isoflavones and curcumin.
 Human prostate cancer cells were treated with isoflavones, curcumin, or a combination of the two.
 Curcumin and isoflavones in combination were more effective in lowering PSA levels and expression of the androgen receptor than were curcumin or the isoflavones individually.[15]